Law of succession: Inter vivos property divisions and division among grandchildren

 Divisions of this type are no longer limited to one's children.
 A person without children may, for example, anticipate the transfer of their assets to their presumptive heirs (the individuals who are entitled to inherit the donor's estate).
 Depending on the situation, this may mean the donor's father, mother, brothers or sisters.

 Yes.
 It possible to include children and grandchildren in this type of division.
 In this case, the division is known as a donation -partage transgénérationnelle.
 It must also be accepted by all the beneficiaries.

 A division of this type has not insignificant tax advantages.
 It gives each grandchild (Major or minor emancipated) the right to a specific allowance of €31,865* per grandparent, which may be renewed every 15 years.

 Over and above this sum, duty must be paid to the Inland Revenue.
 The amount is calculated in proportion to the amount given.
 The percentage varies from 5% to 45%.
 It is calculated in the same way as inheritance tax.

 For example, if grandparents have three grandchildren, they may give them up to €189,370, without paying any gift tax:

 - for the grandfather: €31,865* x 3 grandchildren = €95,595

 - for the grandmother: €31,865* x 3 grandchildren = €95,595

-This allowance of €31,865* may be combined with the disabled persons' allowance.
+This allowance of €31,865* may be combined with the disabled persons' allowance and with that provided for the donation of cash when the donor is under 80 years of age.
 It also applies to gifts made to great grandchildren when they take the place, in the succession, of a parent who has already died.

 * These amounts change every year on January 1st.